 2. DEWALT DW682K – Rugged and Durable DesignPros

 - Can still cut wider angles

 - Bad exhaust design

-Apart from my Porter Cable, this is the only other biscuit joiner that I’ve used for longest.
-I bought the first one when I was training to be a woodworker, that’s 10 years ago and the performance is still top notch, same as the exterior.
-It has fallen down several times and funny enough, it gets back to work, unlike others.
-Last year, my Ryobi JM83K fell from my 3 ft. workbench and that was the start of unending trips to my technician.
+Apart from my Porter Cable, this is the only other biscuit joiner that I’ve used for the longest.
+I bought the first one when I was training to be a woodworker, that’s 10 years ago, and the performance is still top-notch, the same as the exterior.
+It has fallen down several times, and funny enough, it gets back to work, unlike others.
+Last year, my Ryobi JM83K fell from my 3 ft. workbench, and that was the start of unending trips to my technician.
 Also, its body is strong and doesn’t get scratches easily, only dirt.
-Its performance is also great and that’s why it’s Amazon’s choice for the best biscuit joiner.
+Its performance is also great, and that’s why it’s Amazon’s choice for the best biscuit joiner.